Featured Show:

 The arrival of Matthew Perry's Black Ships rudely awakened Japan from 300 years of isolation from the world.
 Men set their eyes beyond Japan and began to demand change in society.
 Old clashed with the new, and thus began an age of turmoil.
 Amidst this confusion, one group remained true to the old ways and risked their lives to preserve the traditional shogunate system.
 Led by their charismatic captain, Kondo Isami, the Shinsengumi upheld the code of honor of the samurai.
 Tales abound of the feats of men like Kondo, Hijikata Toshizo and Okita Soshi.
 In general, the passion and glory of these men who lived during these turbulent times in Japanese history are given exploration.

-A timid young boy who loves all sorts of games, one day solves an ancient puzzle known as the Millennium Puzzle, causing his body to play host to a mysterious spirit with the personality of a gambler.
+Yugi Muto, a shy boy who loves all kinds of games, one day solves an ancient puzzle known as the Millennium Puzzle, causing his body to host the spirit of an ancient pharaoh.

 Tetsuwan Tantei Robotack is a Japanese Tokusatsu television series created and produced by Toei Company.
 The series is the seventeenth and final installment of the Metal Hero Series and the partial sequel to B-Robo Kabutack.
 It premiered on March 8, 1998, the week following the finale of B-Robo Kabutack and ended on January 24, 1999.
 It joins with Bomberman B-Daman Bakugaiden, Seiju Sentai Gingaman and Yume no Crayon Oukoku as a program featured in TV Asahi.